yogeshmpandey/yogeshmpandey.github.io/_posts/2015-09-01-Tamil-Nadu-Trails.md

 >Five Falls

 The falls were amazing.
 In a split second we jumped right in.
 The experience of the chilled water droplets falling straight on you was liberating.
 Just can't be explained in words.
-A while later shivering with cold we decided to move on and explore the city.In the city we tasted a variety of street foot.
+A while later shivering with cold we decided to move on and explore the city.In the city we tasted a variety of street food.
 Out of all things we tasted <a href = "http://indian-recipes-my-kitchen.blogspot.in/2012/11/egg-kothu-barotaegg-kothu-parotta.html">Egg Barota</a> stood away which is made by mashing up Parota and Egg.
 Spicey treat served on banana leaves.

 <img src="http://i.imgur.com/YuEUp4w.jpg" alt="">